Mahmoud-Amin-de/MathGame/README.md

 ## How to Play

-Run the executable by typing ./game in your terminal
+Run the executable

-Enter number of rounds when prompted (choose between 1-10)
+Enter number of questions when prompted (choose between 1-10)

-For each round, make your choice:
+Select difficulty level:

+Type 1 for Easy (numbers 1-10)

+Type 2 for Medium (numbers 10-50)

+Type 3 for Hard (numbers 50-100)

+Type 4 for Mix (random difficulty)

+Choose operation type:

-Type 1 for Rock ✊
+Type 1 for Addition (+)

-Type 2 for Paper ✋
+Type 2 for Subtraction (-)

-Type 3 for Scissors ✌️
+Type 3 for Multiplication (×)

+Type 4 for Division (÷)

+Type 5 for Mix (random operations)

+For each question, enter your answer

-View round results with color-coded winners (Green=Player, Red=Computer, Yellow=Draw)
+View question results with color-coded feedback (Green=Correct, Red=Incorrect, with correct answer shown)

-See final statistics and overall winner after all rounds
+See final statistics and pass/fail results after all questions

 Choose to play again by typing 'Y' or exit by typing 'N'

 ## Game Rules:

-Rock crushes Scissors ✊ > ✌️

-Scissors cuts Paper ✌️ > ✋

-Paper covers Rock ✋ > ✊

-Same choice results in a draw
+Difficulty Levels:

+Easy: Numbers range from 1 to 10

+Medium: Numbers range from 10 to 50

+Hard: Numbers range from 50 to 100

+Mix: Randomly selects from all difficulty levels

+Operation Types:

+Addition (+): Number1 + Number2

+Subtraction (-): Number1 - Number2

+Multiplication (×): Number1 × Number2

+Division (÷): Number1 ÷ Number2 (integer division)

+Mix: Randomly selects from all operation types

+Pass/Fail Criteria:
+Pass: Number of right answers ≥ Number of wrong answers

+Fail: Number of wrong answers > Number of right answers

 ## Project Structure: